 How do you intend to use the information on Mapping for Rights?

-We intend the data on Mapping for Rights to be used, primarily, in order to demonstrate the presence of local and indigenous forest communities and ensure that they are taken into account in how forest lands are allocated and managed.
-Research has shown clearly that securing of traditional rights to lands and resources is one of the most effective ways of maintaining biodiversity, reducing deforestation and alleviating poverty in rural communities.
-Specifically, participatory maps have been used in a number of innovative ways including supporting the creation of community forests, enabling community participation in the management of protected areas and through mitigating or halting potentially harmful infrastructure projects, and have a number of other potentially useful applications.
+We intend the data on Mapping for Rights to be used, primarily, in order to demonstrate the presence of local and indigenous forest communities and to ensure that they are taken into account in how forest lands are allocated and managed.
+Research has shown clearly that securing traditional rights to lands and resources is one of the most effective means of maintaining biodiversity, reducing deforestation and alleviating poverty in rural communities.
+Specifically, participatory maps have been used in a number of innovative ways, for example including supporting the creation of community forests, enabling community participation in the management of protected areas and through mitigating or halting potentially harmful infrastructure projects, and have a number of other potentially useful applications.

 What are your plans for the MappingForRights database?

-Although as of November 2011, we have supported over 300 communities to produce geo-referenced maps of their lands and resources covering more than 2 million hectares of forest, this represents only a fraction of the work that needs to be done.
+As of November 2011, we have supported over 300 communities in producing geo-referenced maps of their lands and resources covering more than 2 million hectares of forest.
+Yet, this represents only a fraction of the work that needs to be done.
 Our aim is therefore to gather as much community-generated geo-referenced data as possible by extending participatory mapping to as many communities as possible.
 We will also include data from other relevant organisations on the MappingForRights platform.
 This will build a better picture of the full extent of community occupation and use of forests to enable more informed decision making in local, national and regional planning processes.